dianamontalion/as-astro/src/content/post/4-day-systems-thinking-ddd-academy.md

 - How nonlinear approaches improve the quality of architectural thinking and deliver impactful change for organizations.
 - How writing, thinking and modeling are core architecture practices
 - How to provide a modern style of leadership as software becomes information systems.
 We will work together on a systems challenge where there is no "right" answer, only the answers we can craft using systems thinking practices.

 ### **Testimonial**

-> Diana's workshop was well structured and timely, she covered salient themes in a relatively short period.
-This was thought provoking!
+> "Diana's workshop was well structured and timely, she covered salient themes in a relatively short period.
+This was thought provoking!"

-> The presenter was great!
+> "The presenter was great!
 Very clear.
-Very engaging.
+Very engaging."

-> Great instructor.
+> "Great instructor.
 I liked the question activities.
-Diana brought very interesting topics.
+Diana brought very interesting topics."

 ## [Enroll!](https://ddd.academy/learning-systems-thinking/)